katherin915/ResumeIT/README.md

-# ResumeIQ – AI Resume Matcher
+# ResumeIT – AI Resume Matcher

-ResumeIQ is an AI-powered resume screening and candidate ranking system that analyzes a job description against multiple resumes and generates an explainable match score for each candidate.
+ResumeIT is an AI-powered resume screening and candidate ranking system that analyzes a job description against multiple resumes and generates an explainable match score for each candidate.

 It uses an LLM to extract structured information from job descriptions and resumes, evaluates candidate-job compatibility, and automatically ranks candidates based on their match scores.